CPrkr/the-well-rounded-rubyist/README.md

 # the-well-rounded-rubyist
-Playing around with Ruby as I learn from The Well Rounded Rubyist
+This is a repository for playing around with Ruby as I learn from the book The Well Rounded Rubyist.